-Do I Want to Be a Layout Artist?
+Should I Become a Layout Artist?

 |Degree Level||Degree not necessarily required, but most employers prefer associate's or bachelor's degree|

-|Degree Fields||Graphic design, art or related|
+|Degree Field(s)||Graphic design, art or related|

 |Experience||Experience requirements vary by employer, but many request prior work in the field, along with a portfolio|

-|Computer Skills||Knowledge of computerized page-layout systems such as InDesign; experience with graphic design software such as Photoshop and Illustrator|
+|Key Skills||Creativity, teamwork, communication skills, ability to meet deadlines; knowledge of computerized page-layout systems, such as InDesign; experience with graphic design software, such as Photoshop and Illustrator|

 Step 1: Earn an Associate's Degree